MSLNZ/msl-equipment/docs/getting-started/configuration-files.md

 * locations of the [equipment registers][] and [connections][] that the equipment can be found in
 * user-specific information that the measurement procedure requires for data acquisition.

 A configuration file uses the eXtensible Markup Language (XML) file format to specify this information.

+## XML Example {: #config-xml-example}

 The following illustrates an example configuration file.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>